Snowmobile Laws & Regulations

 When an individual without a driver's licence turns 16 years of age, they are no longer required to be supervised when operating a snowmobile on public land, provided that they have complete a safety course.

-Ride Safe and Legal
+Ride Safe and Legal!

 Before heading out onto Saskatchewan snowmobile trails, please remember to follow all safety regulations and best practices to ensure a safe and enjoyable ride: